-World-class musicians and singers alike, a veritable who’s who of music including Michael Buble, Placido Domingo, Pharrell Williams, Josh Groban, Garth Brooks, Alejandro Sanz, Stevie Wonder, Barbara Streisand, Frank Sinatra and Quincy Jones are among his many musical collaborators.
+World class musicians and singers — a veritable who’s who of music, including Michael Buble, Placido Domingo, Pharrell Williams, Josh Groban, Garth Brooks, Alejandro Sanz, Stevie Wonder, Barbara Streisand, Frank Sinatra and Quincy Jones — are among his many musical collaborators.

-Starting at age 19, Field toured with among others Count Basie, Ella Fitzgerald and Frank Sinatra and can be heard on Sinatra’s historic, multi-platinum Duets and Duets II recordings.
+Starting at age 19, Field toured with, among others, Count Basie, Ella Fitzgerald and Frank Sinatra, and he can be heard on Sinatra’s historic, multi-platinum Duets and Duets II recordings.

-Field has also performed with major symphonies worldwide including London, New York, Los Angeles, Chicago, Boston, Nashville, Pittsburgh and the National Symphony in Washington D.C. and has been invited by Presidents Obama and Bush to perform at the White House.
-Field along with Norman Lear and Harold Gaba were co-owners of Concord Music Group from 1998-2013.
+Field has also performed with major symphonies worldwide, including in London, New York, Los Angeles, Chicago, Boston, Nashville and Pittsburgh as well as the National Symphony in Washington, D.C., and he has been invited by Presidents Obama and Bush to perform at the White House.
+Field, along with Norman Lear and Harold Gaba, were co-owners of Concord Music Group from 1998 to 2013.

 Field is also an author and Vanity Fair magazine contributor.

-Currently he serves as Chairman of the Board of Councilors at the USC-Thornton School of Music, the Library of Congress-“Gershwin Prize” Advisory Board, board member of the University of Miami-Frost School of Music as well as a Governor for the Recording Academy.
+Currently he serves as chairman of the Board of Councilors at the USC Thornton School of Music, on the Library of Congress–“Gershwin Prize” Advisory Board, as board member of the University of Miami Frost School of Music, and as a governor for The Recording Academy.